curl/everything-curl/ftp-twoconnections.md

 FTP uses two TCP connections!
 The first connection is setup by the client when it connects to an FTP server, and is called the *control connection*.
-As the intial connection, it gets to handle authentication and changing to the correct directory on the remote server etc. When the client then is ready to transfer a file, a second TCP connection is established and the data is transfered over that.
+As the initial connection, it gets to handle authentication and changing to the correct directory on the remote server etc. When the client then is ready to transfer a file, a second TCP connection is established and the data is transferred over that.

 This setting up of a second connection causes nuisances and headaches for several reasons.